Best Confectioner Stocks to Buy Now (2025)

 Are confectioner stocks a good buy now?

-50% of confectioner stocks rated by analysts are a strong buy right now.
-On average, analysts expect confectioner stocks to rise by 10.19% over the next year.
+50% of confectioner stocks rated by analysts are a buy right now.
+On average, analysts expect confectioner stocks to fall by -2.6% over the next year.

 What is the average p/e ratio of the confectioners industry?